dgelessus/NAGUS/docs/uru/game_server.rst

      Byte length of the following stream data field.
    * **Stream data:** Variable-length byte array.
      The format of this data depends on the class of the containing message.

+.. cpp:enum:: plNetMember::Flags

+   .. cpp:enumerator:: kWaitingForLinkQuery = 1 << 0

+      "only used server side"

+   .. cpp:enumerator:: kIndirectMember = 1 << 1

+      "this guy is behind a firewall of some sort"

+   .. cpp:enumerator:: kRequestP2P = 1 << 2

+      "wants to play peer to peer"

+   .. cpp:enumerator:: kWaitingForChallengeResponse = 1 << 3

+      "waiting for client response"

+   .. cpp:enumerator:: kIsServer = 1 << 4

+      "used by transport member"

+   .. cpp:enumerator:: kAllowTimeOut = 1 << 5

+      "used by gameserver"

+.. cpp:class:: plNetMsgMemberInfoHelper : public plCreatable

+   * **Flags:** 4-byte unsigned int.
+     See :cpp:enum:`plNetMember::Flags` for details.
+     MOSS and DIRTSAND always set this field to 0.
+   * **Client info:** :cpp:class:`plClientGuid`.
+   * **Avatar UOID:** :cpp:class:`plUoid`.

 :cpp:class:`plNetMessage`
 ^^^^^^^^^^^^^^^^^^^^^^^^^